mlswg/mls-protocol/draft-ietf-mls-protocol.md

 information for this member, as described in {{credentials}}.

-The `capabilities` field indicates what protocol versions, ciphersuites, protocol extensions, and non-default proposal types are supported by a client.
+The `capabilities` field indicates what protocol versions, ciphersuites, extensions, credential types, and non-default proposal types are supported by a client.
-Proposal types defined in this document are considered "default" and thus need not be listed.
-Extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field.
+Proposal and extension types defined in this document are considered "default" and thus need not be listed, while any credential types the application wishes to use MUST be listed.
+Extensions that appear in the `extensions` field of a LeafNode MUST be included in the `extensions` field of the `capabilities` field, and the credential type used in the LeafNode MUST be included in the `credentials` field of the `capabilities` field.

 The `leaf_node_source` field indicates how this LeafNode came to be added to the tree.
 This signal tells other members of the group whether the leaf node is